 Desktop vs Laptop – For Gaming

-If gaming is what you are planning to do on your device then I do not say Desktop, straightaway, like most other blogs on the Internet, do.
+If gaming is what you are planning to do on your device, then I do not say Desktop; straightaway, like most other blogs on the Internet, do.
 That’s because there are some capable laptops for gamers as well.

 Gaming Laptops are a thing now.
-Companies like Alienware, Dell, Lenovo, and Asus have really taken the gaming market with a storm by not just acing the gaming Desktops but also compressing them and making a powerful machine in a form factor of a laptop.
+Companies like Alienware, Dell, Lenovo, and Asus have really taken the gaming market by a storm by not just acing the gaming Desktops but also compressing them and making a powerful machine in a form factor of a laptop.

 Yes, desktops are obviously more powerful, but there are some capable gaming laptops for you to try.